smkattoula/Movie-Finder-App/README.md

 * Phase 5: Deployment - Prepare build and deploy to Heroku.

 ### User Stories
-* As a guest, I WANT to be able to search for any movie in the database by typing a movie name in the search bar and GET a list of movies based on my search term.
+* As a guest, I WANT to be able to search for any movie in the database by typing a movie name in the search bar and get a list of movies based on my search term.
 * As a guest, I WANT to be able to click on any movie title and see the details of that movie(name, description, release date and director).
 * As a guest, I WANT to be able to see a list of the latest movies on the front page and be able to click a button to load more movies.